 Rewinding to late 2017, when teams at the Starboard Test Centre in Thailand were heading out into the ocean but before entering the water they would collect handfuls of plastic waste.
-The teams would get so frustrated that during each of their sessions they would come across this waste that was contaminating the seawater and shorelines and impacting biodiversity.
+The teams would get so frustrated that during each of their sessions, they would come across this waste that was contaminating the seawater and shorelines and impacting biodiversity.

-The Plastic Offset Program was created by Starboard and aims to reduce the amount of waste which stays within the natural environment through clean up.
+The Plastic Offset Program was created by Starboard and aims to reduce the amount of waste which stays within the natural environment through cleanups.
 Our collection teams intersect beaches after storms during the monsoon, to collect as much waste as possible to limit the impact on nature.
 Additionally, the program aims to reduce the amount of waste being incinerated to generate energy and consistently works on ways to increase the amount of waste recycled into new products each year.

 Starboard is guilty of contributing to the success of the plastic industry.
 However, we aim to become part of the solution by reducing our reliance on virgin plastic materials and collecting plastic waste for each board.